 You’ve no doubt heard of ouzo, but have you ever tried it?
 This is a strong drink that’s famous across the country and beyond.
 Again, it’s got that anise type of taste to it, a little like raki or even sambuca.
 It should be consumed carefully and in moderation, as with all Greek alcoholic drinks.

-Ouzo comes from Lesbos, a beautiful Greek island made from the stalks and skins of grapes.
-Aniseed is added to the distilling process, and a few herbs.
+The best ouzo comes from the island of Lesvos, a beautiful Greek island made from the stalks and skins of grapes.
+Aniseed and a few herbs are added to the distilling process.
 The alcohol content can be anything between 37-50%, depending upon the brand and whether sugar has been added or not.

 Despite its origins on the island of Lesbos, you’ll now find many distilleries across the country, with various recipes each factory calls its own.
 That is why you need to find a brand that you enjoy, as they may differ depending on where you purchase your ouzo.